Join the fastest-growing Food community on Pinterest

 - Combine wet and dry ingredients.

-- Chill dough for 2 hours.
+- Chill the dough for 2 hours.

 - Roll into balls and coat in powdered sugar.

-- Bake 10–12 minutes and cool.
+- Bake for 10–12 minutes and cool.

 7. Linzer Cookies